- Search The Registry

 *Lillian Wald was born on this date in 1867.
 She was a white Jewish-American civil rights activist, health worker, and educator.

-Committed to anti-violence, Wald and others led a parade of 1,200 women down Fifth Avenue in New York on August 29, 1914 to protest against the First World War.
+Committed to anti-violence, Wald and others led a parade of 1,200 women down Fifth Avenue in New York on August 29, 1914, to protest against the First World War.
 Wald was also a member of the Woman’s Peace Party (WPP) and, after the war, helped establish the Women’s International League for Peace and Freedom (WILPF).
 She campaigned for socialist candidates and was closely associated with left-wing radicals such as Emma Goldman.
-As a result, she became a target of the Red Scare campaign that took place in 1919.
+As a result, she became a target of the Red Scare campaign in 1919.

-Wald wrote several books about her activities including House on Henry Street (1915) and Windows on Henry Street (1934).
+Wald wrote several books about her activities, including House on Henry Street (1915) and Windows on Henry Street (1934).
 Lillian Wald died in Westport, Connecticut, on September 1, 1940.